DeveloperLx/macOS_Development_Tutorials_translation/Advanced Collection Views in OS X Tutorial.md

         features the kinds of bells and whistles any Mac user would expect.
     </p>
     <p>
-        After all your hard work, you’re able to add and remove items, reorder them, and troubleshoot and correct highlighting/selection issues.
+        After all your hard work, you're able to add and remove items, reorder them, and troubleshoot and correct highlighting/selection issues.
 You took it to the next level by adding in animations and implemented sticky headers to give SlidesPro a very polished look.